• Skip to primary navigation

 Cleaned squid bodies, fins, and tentacles on a baking sheet.

 • Fried Calamari: Squid is battered and deep-fried until golden brown, then dipped in sweet chili sauce or spiced vinegar.
-It is known as fried calamares in the Philippines and is also sold as street food.
+It is known as Fried Calamares in the Philippines and is also sold as street food.

 • Paella: Arròs Negre (known as Paella Negra in the Philippines) is a black paella made with squid or cuttlefish ink.
-Squid can also be used in other paella or rice dish variations, such as seafood paella.
+Squid can also be used in other paella or rice dish variations, such as Seafood Paella.

 • Salt and Pepper Squid: A Chinese-inspired salt and pepper dish where squid is battered, deep-fried, and tossed with salt, ground peppercorns, and chili peppers.

-Other seafood recipes you may like
+Other ingredient guides you may like

 Do you like this post?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this post are welcome, too!